olimorri/farandaway/README.md

 ## Features

-Make organising a group trip easier.
+Make organising a group trip easier!
 Setup your trip, add up to three different combinations of destinations/dates and invite your friends to vote for their favourite.

 For each option you'll get the cheapest return flights for the dates you specify, as well as other destination-related information, such as average temperature and hours of sun.